ASA1976/RAP-BTL/call_test.md

 ### Preamble

-The std::function + std::bind and ::invocation templates allow any invocable C++ object to be called from a given point in code matching a set of parameter and return types.
-For the purposes of general systems programming, it is imperative that such an invocation system be capable of invoking the objects in a reasonable number of instructions and call stack frame layers, as well as ideally avoiding the need for a heap memory where a heap implementation may be impractical or impossible, as in situations where there is not enough available memory available for a practical heap implementation.
+The std::function + std::bind and ::invocation templates allow the invocation of any C++ object to be called from a given point in code matching a set of parameter and return types.
+For the purposes of general systems programming, it is imperative that such an invocation system be capable of invoking the objects in a reasonable number of instructions and call stack frame layers, as well as ideally avoiding the need for a heap memory where a heap implementation may be impractical or impossible, as in situations where there is not enough memory available for a practical heap implementation.

 ### Test Source Code & Header

-For the test we shall pass to a statically linked function StaticTest and to an externally linked function ExternTest, a constant reference to each implementation's invocation object.
+For the test we shall pass to a statically linked function TestStatic and to an externally linked function TestExtern, a constant reference to each implementation's invocation object.
 There shall be 4 test cases, one functor (call operator overload), one lambda, one function and one method (member function) shall each be represented using the implementation's invocation object solution.
-For each of the test cases, the StaticTest function is called once respective of the provided order.
-Then for each of the test cases, the ExternTest function is called once also respective of the provided order.
+For each of the test cases, the TestStatic function is called once respective of the provided order.
+Then for each of the test cases, the TestExtern function is called once, also respective of the provided order.
 The emitted code shall be divided into 3 parts, the test_extern compilation unit, the test_stdfunction compilation unit and the test_invocative compilation unit.